dtumpowsky/React-TypeScript-Components/README.md

 * runs on localhost:3000

 ##### Known Bugs
-_Buttons return you to home page by default, not through router... will need to learn more about react-router with TypeScript... can impliment with more time_
+* Buttons return you to home page by default, not through router - will need to learn more about react-router with TypeScript - can impliment with more time
+* Not yet built for mobile

 #### Support and contact details
 ### David Tumpowsky_